The Luna Bound Propagator for Formal Analysis of Neural Networks: The Bound Propagator

 \section{The \sys Bound Propagator}

-This section describes the architecture design of \sys.
-A high-level overview is presented in Figure~\ref{fig:architecture}. \sys takes as input a neural network in the ONNX format~\cite{bai2019} and a specification in the VNN-LIB format, and computes sound bounds with respect to the input region defined in the specification.
+This section describes the design and architecture of \sys.
+A high-level overview is presented in Figure~\ref{fig:architecture}. \sys takes as input a neural network in the ONNX format~\citep{bai2019} and a specification in the VNN-LIB format, and computes sound bounds with respect to the input region defined in the specification.
+We now describe components of \sys.